BenEast/MUnit-Generator/README.md

 </mule>
 ```

-You may notice that certain fields, such as ```<munit:set payload="" .../>``` and ```<mock:invocation-property key="" value=""/>``` were left blank by the generator.
+You may notice that certain fields were left blank by the generator, such as ```<munit:set payload="" .../>``` and ```<mock:invocation-property key="" value=""/>```.
 The end user will need to insert values where necessary to complete the MUnit test.
 I hope to work through this issue in future versions to allow for complete, functioning tests to be produced.